-2. Without prejudice to Article 25 and Directive 2005/60/EC or related national legislation, when a statutory auditor or an audit firm carrying out the statutory audit of a public-interest entity suspects or has reasonable grounds to suspect that irregularities with regard to the financial statements of the audited entity is being or has been committed or attempted, he, she or it shall inform the audited entity and invite it to investigate the matter and take appropriate measures to deal with such irregularities and to prevent any recurrence of such irregularities in the future.
+2. Without prejudice to Article 25 and Directive 2005/60/EC [...], when a statutory auditor or an audit firm carrying out the statutory audit of a public-interest entity suspects or has reasonable grounds to suspect that irregularities with regard to the financial statements of the audited entity is being or has been committed or attempted, he, she or it shall inform the audited entity and invite it to investigate the matter and take appropriate measures to deal with such irregularities and to prevent any recurrence of such irregularities in the future.

-Where the audited entity does not investigate the matter, [...] the statutory auditor or audit firm shall inform the competent authorities supervising public-interest entities of such irregularities.
+Where the audited entity does not investigate the matter, the statutory auditor or audit firm shall inform the [...] authorities as defined by the Member States for investigating [...] such irregularities.

-The disclosure in good faith to the competent authorities, by the statutory auditor or audit firm, of any irregularities referred to in the first subparagraph shall not constitute a breach of any contractual or legal restriction on disclosure of information and shall not involve such persons in legal liability.
+The disclosure in good faith to the [...] authorities, by the statutory auditor or audit firm, of any irregularities referred to in the first subparagraph shall not constitute a breach of any contractual or legal restriction on disclosure of information and shall not involve such persons in legal liability.